 Analysis of Algorithms

-Just because a problem can be solved, does not mean that there exists a practically time-efficient solution.
+Algorithms are step-by-step procedures, such as those executed by computers, to solve problems.
+Typical problems might include "What is the shortest path between two locations in a network?''; or "What is the maximum set of activities that can be chosen subject to time constraints?''
+Just because a problem can be solved, does not mean that there exists a practical, time-efficient solution.
 It is the goal of algorithm designers to develop better and better algorithms for the solution of fundamental or new problems.